What is Para cycling?

 - Individual pursuit (men and women)

-As in the Olympic competition, the track events are divided into time trial, pursuit and sprint events.
+The track events are divided into time trial, pursuit and sprint events.
 The race format and distances vary according to the event.